 Grow partnerships and Community -

 Work collaboratively with existing organizations, community members, community groups, and professionals to organize and realize a viable community food forest project.
 Existing efforts align and a project is explored together.

 Project proposal - Approach the City of Philadelphia, partner organizations, and community members with a project proposal.
 Through community meetings, event tabling, spending time with people, meeting with the city and alignment with many organizations, an organized project proposal is refined.

 Community design - Define site layout, function, and project ethos through a community-based process.
 After initial years of project exploration, an official community design process is co-facilitated.
 Community desires are incorporated into landscape design and program goals.

 Organized Implementation - This project is a non-profit 501(c)3 that utilizes principles of Sociocracy and Dynamic Governance with volunteer committees for various areas of focus like site development, community engagement and education.
 Garden development, stewardship and harvest are to be organized through monthly workdays, public open house events, and weekly harvest and distribution events.
-The nonprofit is designed to be primarily powered by volunteers, while we aspire to included stipended community leadership positions
+The nonprofit is designed to be primarily powered by volunteers, while we aspire to included stipended community leadership and staff positions

-Management, Feedback, and Self-Regulation - Once planted and nurtured, the food forest will transition to land management, educational programs and harvest with periodic feedback and regular improvement
+Management, Feedback, and Self-Regulation - Once planted and nurtured, the food forest will transition to land management, educational programs and harvest with feedback loops for regular improvement